-8.1.1 General Social And Environmental Characteristics Of The Area In Which Forestry Activities Are Developed
+8.1.1 General Social and Environmental Characteristics of theaArea in Which Forestry Activities are Developed

-The Department of Vichada is the second largest department in Colombia with a territorial area of 105,947 km2, occupying 8.7% of the national territory.
+The Department of Vichada is the second largest department in Colombia with a territorial area of 105,947 km, occupying 8.7% of the national territory.
 Located in the east of the country, in the Orinoquia region, made up of 4 Municipalities (Puerto Carreño, Cumaribo, Santa Rosalía and La Primavera) and 25 inspections.
-It limits to the north with the Meta River that separates it from the departments of Casanare, Arauca and the Republic of Venezuela, to the east, with the Orinoco River that separates it from the Republic of Venezuela to the south, with the Guaviare River that separates it from the departments of Guainía and Guaviare and to the west, with the departments of Meta and Casanare.
+It limits to the north with the Meta River that separates it from the departments of Casanare, Arauca and the Republic of Venezuela, to the east, with the Orinoco River that separates it from the departments of Guainía and Guaviare and to the west, with the departments of Meta and Casanare.
 The extensive plains of the Eastern Plains occupy a good part of the department's territory with some terraces such as the Vichada, Mono and Mataven hills (UNAL, 2018).

-Its capital is Puerto Carreño with an area of 12,409 km2 and an approximate population for the year 2013 of 15,258 inhabitants, the municipality of Cumaribo with an area of 65,674 km2 and a population of 35,146 inhabitants (approximately 50% of the population is indigenous), Santa Rosalía with an area of 2,018 km2 and a population of 3,877 inhabitants and La Primavera with an area of 20,141 km2 and a population of 14,294 inhabitants.
+The capital is Puerto Carreño with an area of 12,409 km and an approximate population for the year 2013 of 15,258 inhabitants, the municipality of Cumaribo with an area of 65,674 km and a population of 35,146 inhabitants (approximately 50% of the population is indigenous), Santa Rosalía with an area of 2,018 km and a population of 3,877 inhabitants and La Primavera with an area of 20,141 km and a population of 14,294 inhabitants.
 With an approximate population for 2017 of 75,468 inhabitants in the Department, being 0.14% of the Colombian population according to the DANE population projection (UNAL, 2018).